How to Clean an Ultimate Pondless Waterfall

 The Easy to Clean Pondless Waterfall

 Ultimate pondless waterfalls are the absolute easiest to clean pondless waterfalls - period.
-Compare for yourself before purchasing any brand of pondless waterfall kit or having one installed by a contractor for you.
+Compare for yourself before purchasing any brand of pondless waterfall kit or having one installed for you by a contractor.

 Remember, it will be your pondless waterfall, and you will be the one who has to clean it, or pay someone a lot of money to clean it for you.

-You can empty the HydroSieve™ daily if need be.
+You can empty the HydroSieve™ daily if you choose.
 You can backwash the Hydro Vortex™ filter in minutes whenever needed.
-You can use your garden hose to rinse your waterfalls and stream as often as you wish - to keep it as pristine as you wish.
+You can use your garden hose to rinse your waterfalls and stream as often as you like - to keep it as pristine as you wish.
 You can turn your pump on and off whenever you want.
 The system does not rely upon beneficial bacteria, and with regular maintenance, rinses, and backwashes - algaecide use will be minimal.

 Compare